Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: Perturbation theory

-where $k:= \operatorname{dim}(J^2F) - 140$, $\Psi_1,...,\Psi_k$ are $k$ functionally independent solutions to the homogeneous PDE corresponding to (\ref{DiffeoEqn}) , $\mathcal{F}$ is any general function and $w$ is any special solution to (\ref{DiffeoEqn}). \end{theorem} \begin{proof} As proven in proposition 7.1 in \cite{seiler1994analysis}, the general solution to the homogeneous PDE corresponding to (\ref{DiffeoEqn}) is given by $\mathcal{F} \left (\Psi_1,...,\Psi_k \right )$.
-The claim can then readily be proven by noting that the product of any two solutions $\omega$ to (\ref{DiffeoEqn}) and $\rho$ to the homogeneous version, is again a solution to PDE (\ref{DiffeoEqn}) and conversely the quotient of two solutions $\omega_1,\omega_2$ to (\ref{DiffeoEqn}) solves the corresponding homogeneous version, which simply follows from the product rule of derivatives. \end{proof}
+where $k\vcentcolon= \operatorname{dim}(J^2F) - 140$, $\Psi_1,\dots,\Psi_k$ are $k$ functionally independent solutions to the homogeneous PDE system corresponding to (\ref{DiffeoEqn}), $\mathcal{F}$ is any function of $k$ real variables, and $\omega$ is a particular solution to (\ref{DiffeoEqn}). \end{theorem} \begin{proof} As proven in proposition 7.1 in \cite{Seiler_1994}, the general solution to the homogeneous PDE system corresponding to (\ref{DiffeoEqn}) is given by $\mathcal{F} \left (\Psi_1,\dots,\Psi_k \right )$.
+The claim can then readily be proven by noting that the product of any two solutions $\omega$ to (\ref{DiffeoEqn}) and $\rho$ to the homogeneous version is again a solution to PDE system (\ref{DiffeoEqn}) and conversely the quotient of two solutions $\omega_1, \omega_2$ to (\ref{DiffeoEqn}) solves the corresponding homogeneous version, which simply follows from the product rule of derivatives. \end{proof}

-The functions $\Psi_i: J^2F \rightarrow \mathbb{R}$ represent diffeomorphism invariant, scalar functions.
-In the context of General Relativity these are called \textit{\textbf{curvature invariants}}.
-It is a well-known result that the metric structure, present in GR, admits $14$ functionally independent curvature invariants (cf. \cite{2009CQGra..26b5013C}, \cite{Zakhary1997}, \cite{2002IJMPD..11..827C}, \cite{doi:10.1063/1.531425}).
-Note that by the above theorem we can readily recover this result.
-The metric fiber bundle $F_{\text{GR}}:=S_2M$ has fiber dimension $10$, which admits $40$ first-order derivative coordinates and $100$ second-order derivative coordinates.
+The functions $\Psi_i: J^2F \rightarrow \mathbb{R}$ are diffeomorphism invariant scalar functions.
+In the context of general relativity these are called \emph{curvature invariants}.
+It is a well-known result that the metric structure present in GR admits 14 functionally independent curvature invariants \cite{Narlikar_1949,Zakhary_1997}.
+Note that by the above theorem we readily recover this result.
+The metric fiber bundle $F_{\text{GR}}\vcentcolon=S_2M$ has fiber dimension 10, which admits 40 first-order derivative coordinates and 100 second-order derivative coordinates.
 Thus, we get $\operatorname{dim}(J^2F_{\text{GR}}) = 4+10+4\cdot10+10\cdot10 = 154$ and therefore $k=154-140=14$ curvature invariants.
-We can now, however, predict the number of independent curvature invariants for any other spacetime geometry at wish, simply by counting the dimension of the second-order jet bundle $\operatorname{dim}(J^2F)$.
+We are now, however, in a position to predict the number of independent curvature invariants for any other spacetime geometry at wish, simply by counting the dimension of the second-order jet bundle $\operatorname{dim}(J^2F)$.